Organique0/worse-reddit/README.md

 An old tutorial so some of changes had to be made.

 HOSTED ON AZURE AND VERCEL
+note: Azure auto pauses my cheap db, so it may take a while for it to wake up

 The most important thing for me was, that it is focused on GraphQl, which exactly what I was looking for.